amiaopensource/vrecord/Resources/analog_digitization.md

 You will need to watch an audio monitor for the left and right audio channels.
 The test tone that accompanies the color bars should be set to hit the -20 db mark.
 Now, fast forward the tape so that you can watch some of the content.
 If the content has stereo audio make sure the volume levels of the left and right channels are equal.
 You may need to raise or lower the left or right audio level to make both sides even.

+Also note whether audio is coming in on both channels or just one channel.
+This will determine the vrecord settings that you will use later.

-Now your tape is set up properly and you are ready to actually digitize.
+**Now your tape is set up properly and you are ready to actually digitize.**

 ### Digitizing the Tape ###